harness/developer-hub/docs/chaos-engineering/overview/harness-chaos-security.md

 In the case of the Kubernetes chaos, a lower blast radius is achieved through [service accounts](./security/chaos-on-specific-ns.md) mapped to custom roles instead of the default service accounts mentioned in the [Kubernetes roles for chaos infrastructure](#kubernetes-roles-for-chaos-infrastructure).
 For non-Kubernetes chaos, a lower blast radius is achieved through cloud-specific role definitions (for example, IAM) mapped to the user account.

 Every fault in the Enterprise ChaosHub publishes the permissions that users need to execute the fault.
 Users can tune their roles.
-Also available are common permission templates that work as subsets/supersets for a specific category of experiments.
+Also available are common permission templates that work as subsets or supersets for a specific category of experiments.
 For example, for information about recommended roles for AWS resource faults, go [here](https://developer.harness.io/docs/chaos-engineering/chaos-faults/aws/security/policy-for-all-aws-faults).

 ### Privileged execution of chaos faults